Skip to content

 What is the difference between Wimbledon's 19 courts?

-The Championships take place across all 19 Grass Champion Courts (Centre Court and Courts 1-18).
-As the Tournament progresses, matches will be played on fewer of the outside courts as players are knocked out.
+The Championships are played across 19 grass Championship courts: Centre Court and Courts 1 to 18.
+As the Tournament progresses, matches are staged on fewer of the outside courts as the draw narrows.'

-The most sought after courts are the Show Courts which are Centre Court, No.1 Court, No.2 Court, No.3 Court, No.12 Court, and No.18 Court.
-Seats on Centre Court, No.1 Court and No.2 Court are the most prized - offering the best chance of seeing the world's highest seeded players.
+The most sought-after courts are the show courts: Centre Court, No.1 Court, No.2 Court, No.3 Court, Court 12 and Court 18.
+Centre Court, No.1 Court and No.2 Court are generally the most sought-after of these, as they offer the best chance of seeing the highest-seeded players.'

-The main court is Centre Court and the most prestigious matches, such as the finals, are played on it.
-If you're looking for a more intimate experience, No.1 Court and No.2 Court have a smaller capacity, and tickets are easier (relatively) to come by.
+Centre Court is the main stage at Wimbledon, and the most prestigious matches, including the finals, are played there.
+For spectators looking for a slightly more intimate setting, No.1 Court and No.2 Court have smaller capacities and a different atmosphere.

 It's about the tennis